After School Snack Program

 After School Snacks help ensure that children receive the nutrition they need to learn, play and grow.
 Organized, structured, and supervised programs that provide snacks allow children to think and behave better, and help them make the grade!

 Is my after school care program eligible?

 In order for a site to participate, your school district must run the NSLP.
 Additionally the afterschool care program must provide children with regularly scheduled educational or enrichment activities in a supervised environment.
-Contact Food & Child Nutrition Services for further information regarding program eligibility.
+Contact the School Nutrition office for further information regarding program eligibility.

 What type of snacks must be served in my program?

 In order to be reimbursed from USDA, the snacks must contain at least two different components of the following four: a serving of fluid milk; a serving of meat or meat alternate; a serving of vegetable(s) or fruit(s) or full strength vegetable or fruit juice; a serving of whole grain or enriched bread or cereal.

 The After School Snack Program menu is updated monthly and can be found here on our website under "Menus."